 \subsection{Case of piecewise deterministic Markov processes}

 Let us assume that each one of the underlying Markov processes is actually deterministic.
-More precisely, we consider that $\mathcal{L}^{(i)} f = G^{(i)} \cdot \nabla f $, for every $i\in F$, where $(G^{(i)})_{i\in F}$ is a family of vector fields such that the ordinary differential equations $x'=G^{(i)}(x)$ have a unique and global solution for any initial condition, for every $i\in F$.
-Lemma~\ref{lem:WC-diff} gives the assumption in order to apply Theorem~\ref{th:W-cst} and Theorem~\ref{th:W-noncst}.
-In general, we can not apply Theorem~\ref{th:dtv-cst} or Theorem~\ref{th:dtv-noncst2} but \cite{BH12,MLMZ-Horm} give a sufficient condition ensuring that $\mathbf{X}$ generates densities:
+More precisely, we consider that $E$ is an open of $\R^d$, $d\in\N^*$ and $\mathcal{L}^{(i)} f = G^{(i)} \cdot \nabla f $, for every $i\in F$, where $(G^{(i)})_{i\in F}$ is a family of vector fields such that the ordinary differential equations $x'=G^{(i)}(x)$ have a unique and global solution for any initial condition, for every $i\in F$.
+Lemma~\ref{lem:WC-diff} gives the assumption in order to apply Theorem~\ref{th:W-cst} and Theorem~\ref {th:W-noncst}.
+In general, we cannot apply Theorem~\ref{th:dtv-cst} or Theorem~\ref{th:dtv-noncst2} but \cite{BH12,MLMZ-Horm} give a sufficient condition ensuring that $\mathbf{X}$ generates densities:

-\begin{hypo}[H\"{o}rmander-type bracket conditions] Let $\mathcal{G}_0=\{ G^{(i)} -G^{(j)}, \ i\neq j \}$ and for all $k\geq 0$,
+\begin{hypo}[(H\"{o}rmander-type bracket conditions)] Let $\mathcal{G}_0=\{ G^{(i)} -G^{(j)}, i\neq j \}$ and for all $k\geq0$,